14790897/Jekyll-pages.github.io/_posts/2023-06-21-Estate Planning Why It's Important and How to Start.md

 categories: lifestyle
 ---

-Title: Estate Planning: Why It's Important and How to Start

 Estate planning, though often overlooked or postponed, is an integral part of managing your financial life.
 Despite common misconceptions, it's not only for the rich or the elderly.
 Anyone with assets, no matter how small, can benefit from having an estate plan.
 In this article, we'll explain why estate planning is crucial and how you can start the process.